 By Jonathan Halls

 More people complain about poor communication than affirm good communication.
-They blame communication for things that go wrong at work, home, community organizations, churches, and political groups.
+They blame communication for things that go wrong at work, in marketing, and in change initiatives.

 What Makes Successful Communication?